-Please see the attached Strenghtening Stakeholder Engagement in Illinois for a set of detailed recommendations - grounded in our stakeholder engagement principles^{III} - based on our assessment of ISBE's ESSA transition efforts to date.
+Please see the attached Strenghtening Stakeholder Engagement in Illinois for a set of detailed recommendations - grounded in our stakeholder engagement principlesiii - based on our assessment of ISBE's ESSA transition efforts to date.
 Thank you for your attention to these matters.
 Partners for looks forward to continued collaboration with ISBE on these efforts.
-If you have any questions, please contact Molly Mauer at molly@theopportunityinstitute.org iii For a review of the Partners for stakeholder engagement principles see A Handbook for Meaningful Stakeholder Engagement (available at: partnersforeachandeverychild.org/P4_EngagementHandbook_ESSA_0616.pdf), pages 2-3.
+If you have any questions, please contact Molly Mauer at molly@theopportunityinstitute.org

-Christopher Edley, Jr. Chair, Partners for Each and Every Child Co-founder, The Opportunity Institute
+Christopher Edley, Jr.

+Chair, Partners for Each and Every Child

+Co-founder, The Opportunity Institute